openshift/enhancements/enhancements/monitoring/multi-tenant-alerting.md

 The `AlertmanagerConfig` CRD is exposed by the `coreos.monitoring.com/v1alpha1` API group.

+#### Deployment models

+##### Leveraging the Platform Alertmanager

+In this model, no additional Alertmanager is deployed and the user alerts are forwarded to the existing Platform Alertmanager.
+This is matching the current model.

 The `Alertmanager` custom resource defines 2 LabelSelector fields (`alertmanagerConfigSelector` and `alertmanagerConfigNamespaceSelector`) to select which `AlertmanagerConfig` resources should be reconciled by the